amaan4152/3D-Pose-Estimation/README.md

 -Translate 3D coordinates to skeleton for visualization in Unity (Aaron)

--Add support to wirelessly send data to a Raspberry Pi (Aaron)
+-Add support to wirelessly send data to a Raspberry Pi or as a radio signal (Aaron)

 -Translate 3D coordinates to skeleton for visualization in Blender (Amaan)